Heat Networks

 UK Government Confirms 2027 Future Homes And Buildings Standards For New Buildings In England

-The UK Government has finalized the Future Homes and Buildings Standards, mandating "zero carbon ready" requirements for new developments in England starting in 2027.
-Developers and construction product manufacturers must accelerate the transition to low-carbon heating and on-site renewables to meet strict new efficiency and emission reduction targets.
+The UK has finalized the Future Homes and Buildings Standards, mandating zero-carbon-ready requirements for new developments in England starting in 2027.
+Developers and construction product suppliers must accelerate the transition to low-carbon heating and on-site renewables to meet strict new efficiency and emission targets.

 qna.files.parliament.ukUnited KingdomUnited Kingdom